Skip to content

 Similar payment processing solutions

 Nuvei is the upmarket option if you need broader method coverage, US-regulated sportsbook capability, and a public client roster.
-Solidgate is the price-transparency option with published 0.3-0.8% + acquiring rates and built-in orchestration.
-Checkout.com matches emerchantpay on European card acquiring with a more polished developer story but weaker dedicated gaming team.
+Checkout.com matches emerchantpay on European card acquiring with a more polished developer story but a weaker dedicated gaming team.
 Worldpay is the choice for high-volume European card-first operators wanting maximum scale.
 AstroPay handles LATAM more cheaply with faster settlement if Latin America is the primary market.

 When to Choose an Alternative

 Choose Checkout.com if you want enterprise-tier European card acquiring with a stronger developer story.
 FCA-authorised, Intelligent Acceptance routing, polished SDKs including mobile.
-Less dedicated to gaming as a vertical — emerchantpay's named gaming team is the differentiator there.
+Less dedicated to gaming as a vertical, and emerchantpay's named gaming team is the differentiator there.

-Choose Worldpay if you're a high-volume European card-first operator.
+Choose Worldpay if you are a high-volume European card-first operator.
 4.3/5 Trustpilot from ~10k reviews, deeper UKGC compliance infrastructure, Global Payments ownership backing.
 Larger scale than emerchantpay but heavier reserves (8-15% for 6 months) and slower settlement.

 Often Paired With